 - Eye Mask – When you’re trying to sleep, avoid those car flashes from the other side to hamper it by keeping an eye mask.

-- Small water cooler / Jug – Carrying bulk water is always a nice idea when traveling to a remote location.
+- Small water cooler / Jug – Carrying bulk water is always a nice idea when travelling to a remote location.
 I use this one from Milton.

 - Sunscreens – My last trek taught me the sunscreen’s importance.
-Not any screen but a one with at least 40 or 50 SPF.
+Not any sun screen but a one with at least 40 or 50 SPF.
 I got sunburnt badly with skin rashes, all because I carried only a 30-SPF sunscreen.
+Also, Biotique seems to have nice water-resistant sunscreens.

 - Sunglasses – Sunglasses not only make pictures pretty but are also useful for saving your eyes from the scorching sun.
 Ray-ban is the well-renowned brand, and I recommend their aviators.